gongbaodd/gongbaodd.github.io/_docs/2024/03/23/week-12-Meta-Blocks-Godot.md

 Another thing, because I kept get new pushes from godot.
 So I tried to use it follow [this video](https://www.youtube.com/watch?v=7XWyZblSnZA&t=264s) this week.
 Turns out to make a XR app is much easier than unity.
 The [documents](https://www.snopekgames.com/tutorial/2023/how-make-vr-game-webxr-godot-4) are clear.

 Godot is cool, but since meta toolkit is easy enough.
 I will still use unity for a while.

+## Avatar: Legend of Korra

+Finished the two series of Avatar.
+Masterpiece.
+Different from avatar Ang.
+Avatar Korra is born in a more modern world.
+Avatar Ang ends the fire nation's invasion.
+But after he died, there are still two things unfinished.
+Rebuild the air nation and the peace of the newly built republic city.
+Left Korra to finish.